Self-doubt, being special & this blog.

 Tammy Guest posted an interesting video blog a week or two ago.
 It was about remembering your strengths, the things that make you special and of which you should be proud.
 About remembering your achievements.
 About remembering the things that you might gloss over in an effort to not stand out, not sound arrogant or simply because you don’t think they’re important enough to share.
 The things that you might hide from others for fear of being different or not accepted.
 Tammy asked people to own their achievements and remember that “you are amazing” (I actually have a beautiful business card with that same statement on it, handed to me one day out of the blue by a member of The Sista Code).

-Tammy’s words resonated with me because lately I’ve been second guessing a LOT of my photography.
-Recently I was ill, stuck in bed, miserable and with a lot of time on my hands.
-I took the opportunity to revisit my early photography.
-Mistake!
-I was shaking my head at shots that I thought were OK at the time but now found unsatisfying.
-I started beating myself up about this blog and my credentials to write it; how could I think I had something worthwhile to share with others?
-What made me any sort of expert?
+Lately I’ve been second guessing a lot of my photography.
+I’ve been ill, stuck in bed, miserable and with a lot of time on my hands.
+So I took the opportunity to revisit my early photography.
+I found myself shaking my head at shots that I thought were OK at the time.
+I started beating myself up about writing a blog; what were my credentials to write it?
+How could I think I had something worthwhile to share with others?
 I’m in awe of the talent of so many others, what makes me so special?

-Tammy’s advice about remembering “all the pieces of your life and letting them shine” was very timely for me.
-When I thought about what those things were, I realised that I do have my own unique story to tell.
+Tammy’s advice about remembering “all the pieces of your life and letting them shine” was timely.
+When I thought about what those things were for me, I realised that I do have my own unique story to tell.
 And that my story influences anything I choose to do, including photography.

-In that vein – I am choosing to share the following things about me.
-These are things I often gloss over but are important parts of me, a unique blend, my own life thumb-print.
-NB: I found this exercise quite difficult!
-Sharing things about yourself is hard because it makes you vulnerable; it’s a little scary.
-But I need to get my mojo back and my written word is, in a way, a commitment to that – so here goes:
+So I’m choosing to share some things about me.
+These are things I often gloss over but are important parts of me, my own life thumb-print.
+I’m not syaing I didn’t find this exercise difficult, because I did.
+I felt (and feel) vulnerable for sharing; it’s a little scary.
+But I need to get my mojo back and my written word is, in a way, a commitment to that.

 • Nerd-dom.
 I am (and like) being a science nerd.
 I have a Science degree and a Graduate Diploma in Natural Resources.
-I wrote a paper at Uni on parthenogenesis that received a near-perfect score and blew my lecturer away; I still smile thinking about it.
-And I love Doctor Who and Star Trek (live long and prosper peeps).
+I wrote a paper at Uni on parthenogenesis that received a near-perfect score and blew my lecturer away; I still like thinking about it.
+And I love Doctor Who, Star Trek, the Marvel and DC universes (live long and prosper peeps).

 • Exploration.
-Halfway through my Uni degree, in support of a passion to ‘save the environment’, I applied to attend an ANZSES (Australia and New Zealand Scientific Exploration Society) expedition to the Daintree region in Queensland.
-The 6 week expedition entailed studying native flora and fauna in relatively remote forest areas: hiking with backpacks, camping without tents, isolation, fortnightly mail drops.
+Halfway through my Uni degree, in support of my passion to ‘save the environment’, I applied to attend an ANZSES (Australia and New Zealand Scientific Exploration Society) expedition to the Daintree region in Queensland.
+The 6 week expedition entailed studying native flora and fauna in relatively remote forest areas: hiking with backpacks, camping without tents (just flys), isolation, fortnightly mail drops.
 My family weren’t ‘outdoorsy’ so at that point in my life I’d never really been camping at all, let alone roughing it.
-To my surprise I was accepted.
+To my surprise, I was accepted.
 I spent the next few months anxiously pondering what I’d gotten myself into and how I would survive it.
-But I survived and thrived.
+But I did survive and weirdly, thrived.
 There were a lot of firsts: first time travelling solo, first camping experience, first Christmas away from family.
-Having always struggled with confidence (before the expedition it was at an all time low) I think I applied to go because deep down I knew I needed to do something to believe in myself again.
+Having always struggled with confidence (before the expedition it was at an all time low) I think part of me applied to go because deep down I knew I needed to do something to believe in myself again.
 It worked.
 It was a massive achievement for me and a major turning point in my life.

 daintree-scenery